 Time to the first fixation – a metric reflecting the time it took a respondent to fix his/her sight on the selected area of interest.
 You can choose several AOIs and then compare which of them were the most attractive for respondents.

 Observation duration – shows for how long (in seconds) a respondent looked at AOI.
 It registers the moment when a person fixated his/her gaze on the AOI and the moment when the person moved the gaze outside the area of interest.

 Eye tracking can provide a lot of valuable information about the perception of the tested object by consumers which would be hard to grasp with any other research tools.
-At the same time, if combined with other tools for measuring explicit and implicit responses, such as emotion measurement, for example, the eye tracking can be even more powerful research instrument.
+At the same time, if combined with other tools for measuring explicit and implicit responses, such as emotion measurement, for example, eye tracking can be an even more powerful research instrument.

 CoolTool platform allows you to combine technologies and cross-analyze conscious and unconscious data within a few hours.
-Register an account to try.
-Bonus: new users will get 30 credits for free to conduct their first neuromarketing project.